In this guide I’m going to be showing you how to add your overlay to OBS Studio.

 Think of each source as layers; the sources that are higher up on the list will show up over top of the sources that are below them.

 So if you have a source that is taking up your full screen (like your display or game capture), then make sure every source that you want visible (like your overlay) is listed on top of those full screen sources.

-That’s how to use your overlay in OBS.
+That’s how to add an overlay to OBS Studio.
 Now that you know how to set up your overlay, you now know how to add other images that you might want to add to your stream as well.
 It’s the exact same process :).